 Disciplined governance and risk management underpinning long-term stewardship.

-The company's revenues and profitability are directly linked to its quarterly average assets under management ("QAAUM"), and any material decline or changes in the composition of the company's QAAUM due to market movements, redemptions, or other factors could significantly impact its financial performance.
+Our revenues and profitability are directly linked to our quarterly average assets under management ("QAAUM"), and any material decline or changes in the composition of our QAAUM due to market movements, redemptions, or other factors could significantly impact our financial performance.

-A portion of the company's mutual fund QAAUM and revenue from mutual fund operations is concentrated in a limited number of schemes, and any adverse developments affecting these schemes could materially affect its business.
+A portion of our mutual fund QAAUM and revenue from mutual fund operations is concentrated in a limited number of schemes, and any adverse developments affecting these schemes could materially affect our business.

-The company is subject to extensive regulation by SEBI and other regulatory authorities.
-Changes in regulations, failures to comply with regulatory requirements, non-compliance with SEBI's observations made during inspections or adverse outcomes from SEBI inspections could adversely affect its business.
+We are subject to extensive regulation by SEBI and other regulatory authorities.
+Changes in regulations, failure to comply with regulatory requirements, non-compliance with SEBI's observations made during inspections or adverse outcomes from SEBI inspections could adversely affect our business.